kaleabmelkie/meseret/README.md

   },
   methods: {
     tickToggle: async (): Promise<boolean> => {
-      const task = factory.documentify(this) // for type-support of the `this` in this document's context task.done = !task.done
+      const task = factory.documentify(this) // for static-type support of the `this` in this document's context task.done = !task.done
       await task.save()
       return Promise.resolve(task.done)